Thomas-S-J/random-stuff/README.md

 # random-stuff

-I have no idea why I did this.
+I have no idea why I made this.
 That's why it's random